-To the extent possible the overlaps between networks will be avoided even though, due to complexity of topics tackled, this cannot be fully eliminated.
+Complementarities/overlaps: To the extent possible the overlaps between communities will be avoided even though, due to complexity of topics tackled, this cannot be fully eliminated.
 Setting clear objectives and output expectation for their work is one of the ways to create better clarity of purpose.
 At the same time, one needs to accept that, while working groups will do excellently here, the open knowledge networks will have more fluid purpose of (continuous) learning, exchanging or even creating a repository of current views on the topic.
 Any legal change may create a new reality.

-There are certain parameters for the network and working group management, for example the inclusive or exclusive participation and the duration for the operations.
-The latter means simply that there should be a start and end for the activities where the networks will have a certain life-cycle coming to an end at some point.
+Inclusive or exclusive participation: There are certain parameters for the management of communities and working groups, for example the inclusive or exclusive participation and the duration for the operations.
+The latter means simply that there should be a start and end for the activities where the networks will have a certain life cycle coming to an end at some point.